nazmifr/TinyXT/README.md

 # Arduino prototype

 Once you've tested your keyboard, you can take it to the next level: creating a prototype converter.
-Considering the price of an arduino these days (<5€) this is a perfectly okay solution compared to the converters currently available that cost between 25-30€ for less functionality (the arduino can be reused in another project)
+Considering the price of an arduino these days (<5€) this is a perfectly okay solution compared to the converters currently available that cost between 25-30€ for less functionality (the arduino can be reused in another project, those converters can't)

 I strongly advise reusing old connectors for the build as well as avoiding to use a breadboard, flying wire mounting is perfectly fine for such a low voltage, low current, low speed project.

-The only con of using an arduino is the power consumption that goes from 5mW to 150mW, it should be fine in most cases but for some really old computers, a more finely engineered setup might be preferable.
+The only con of using an arduino is the power consumption that jumps from 5mW to 150mW, it should be fine in most cases but for some really old computers, a more finely engineered setup might be preferable.

 # Pins and pinouts